 Many people are allergic to specific fragrances, and a few people with multiple chemical sensitivities (MCS) react very badly to nearly any synthetic fragrance.
 (8) This may be as minor as coughing, sneezing, and inflamed eyes or as severe as anaphylactic shock.
 In any case, these allergy symptoms are meant to tell you that your body is trying to expel and reject the substance, and bigger internal damage is afoot.

 Synthetic fragrance overload is also implicated in many if not most instances of childhood asthma and in adult recurrence of childhood asthma.

 Allergies a Problem For You?
-If you're concerned about the air quality in your home, check out the Air Doctor Pro – an affordable air purifier we use in our own home.
+If you’re concerned about the air quality in your home, check out Air Doctor Pro – our favorite air purifier and one that we use in our house.
 We love it!

 Many fragrance ingredients in popular use are listed by the World Health Organization’s (WHO) International Agency for Research on Cancer (IARC) and other authorities as known or probable human carcinogens.
 (9) Our society must question why we are willing to literally torture and kill ourselves for the sake of pleasantly-scented body care and cleaning products.
 This is not a new question—some of the ingredients such as formaldehyde have been known carcinogens for decades.

 Possibly the most common complaint caused by artificial fragrances, acute or chronic skin irritation is not as minor is it may seem.
 (10) Inflamed skin becomes more porous, and it allows product to penetrate in far greater quantities and with far greater speed than healthy skin.

 Human skin is not like living plastic wrap which nicely separates each ingredient; it is more like living fabric, allowing fragrance ingredients to absorb into the skin layers themselves and to penetrate through the skin into the subcutaneous fatty layer and the blood stream, and thus to circulate throughout the body.